Spring @Scope annotation with Singleton Scope Example

 }

-@ComponentScan annotation scans all beans whose class is annotated by the @Component annotation in a package specified by basePackages attribute.
+@ComponentScan annotation scans all beans whose class is annotated by the @Component annotation in a package specified by the basePackages attribute.

 Running Spring Application - Application.java